francopasut/academic/content/en/post/vim-vs-wordpress/index.md

 ---
-title: "From Text Objects in Vim to Text Blocks in Gutenberg for WordPress.
+title: "From Text Objects in Vim to Text Blocks in Gutenberg for WordPress."
-"
 date: 2023-11-27
 slug:  vim-vs-gutenberg
 categories: